Bearslay-Derptington-XLII/PythonGameRainbow/READMEIFYOUREALLYCARELOL.md

 # PythonGameRainbow

 My take on the classic pool game, Rainbow.
 Now you can play without the fear of getting wet.
 Customization coming eventually... :p

+This is obviously Python... so don't yell at me for that reason